somof/CarND-Vehicle-Detection-work/writeup_report.md

 # 2. HOG feature and Other Features to Detect Vehicles

+Explain how (and identify where in your code) you extracted HOG features from the training images.

+# 2. HOG feature and Other Features to Detect Vehicles

+Explain how you settled on your final choice of HOG parameters.

 - For each channel and with your HOG parameters above, the HOG feature vector is 1764 long
 - The spatial binning feature vector is 32 x 32 x 3 = 3072 long -> 16 x 16 x 3 = 768